twiecki/CythonGSL/README.rst

 CythonGSL
 *********

-CythonGSL provides a Cython interface for the GNU Scientific Library (GSL).
+CythonGSL provides a set of Cython declarations for the GNU Scientific Library (GSL).

 Cython is the ideal tool to speed up numerical computations.
 While SciPy provides many numerical tools such as optimizers and integrators they still are not as fast as they could be because of the Python function call overhead (even if your evaluation function is written cython).
 CythonGSL allows you to shave off that last layer by calling directly into the c functions from your Cython code.